simutool/general/README.md

 This is the entry repository to the SIMUTOOL Knowledge Management Suite (KMS) of software published under the [simutool github organization](https://github.com/simutool).
 It includes:
-- A high-level overview of the project (in a nutshell, the science, the architecture, project background), and
+- Project overview (in a nutshell, the science, the architecture, project background), and
-- a simple *Infrastructure as Code* unit using native Docker along with instructions that can help you deploy the complete back-end of the suite in a short time and with minimal effort.
+- A suite deployment unit using Docker along with instructions that can help you deploy the complete back-end of the suite in a short time and with minimal effort.

-## In a nutshell
+# Project Overview

 - This is a data management tool.
 - It is intended to be useful on an *organization-wide scale* and a cross-organizational scale.